Places linked to Vincent van Gogh post was first published on April 19th 2019.

 Van Gogh was a true traveller and an expat of his time.
-He was travelling in 1870s and 1880s when the trains just started to be used as transportation means in Europe.
+He was travelling in the 1870s and 1880s when the trains just started to be used more regularly as transportation means in Europe.
 He was quite well educated and was fluent in Dutch, French and English.
-During my trip, it was really interesting for me to learn more about the way he travelled and the way Europe looked back at his time.

 Van Gogh in the Netherlands and Belgium

-Van Gogh was born in Zundert and has spent his childhood at the very south of the Netherlands, in the region of Brabant.
-When he was 16 years old, he started to work as an art dealer, first in Den Haag, but later on in London and Paris, too.
-This is where he was first introduced to the world of fine art.
+Van Gogh was born in Zundert and has spent his childhood at the very south of the country, in the region called Brabant.
+When he was 16 years old, he started to work as an art dealer.
+First in Den Haag, and later on in London and Paris.
+This is where he was first introduced to the world of fine arts.

-After a few years, he decided he wanted to change his career, so he moved back to London.
+A few years later, Van Gogh decided he wants to change his career, so he moved back to London.
 He started to work as an assistant teacher there.
-When that didn’t work either, he decided to study religion in Amsterdam and become a pastor like his father.
-After failing the entry exam at the Amsterdam University, he went to Belgium, to the Borinage region to be a preacher among the coal miners there.
+When that didn’t work for him either, Vincent decided to study religion in Amsterdam and become a pastor like his father.
+After failing the entrance exam at the Amsterdam University, he went to Borinage region in Belgium, to be a preacher among the coal miners.

-Although he already created some drawings while in Borinage, Van Gogh started his career as a painter in 1880.
-He was 27 years old, and he painted during the next ten years until he died in 1890.
-During that time he created around 1,800 works of art.
-He travelled a lot as a painter, and his style changed tremendously during that time, as well.
+Although he already created some drawings while in Borinage, Van Gogh started his career as an artist in 1880.
+He was 27 years old and focused on the painting during the next ten years until he died in 1890.
+He travelled a lot as a painter, and his style changed tremendously during that time, too.

-Between 1880 and 1885 he lived in the Netherlands, and his paintings were quite dark, with peasants as his main subject.
+Between 1880 and 1885, Van Gogh lived in the Netherlands.
+His paintings were quite dark, with peasants as his main subject.
 His ‘ The Potato Eaters’ is probably the most famous painting from that time.

-After painting for five years, he realised that to improve his art he needs some art education.
-That’s why at the end of 1885 he went to Antwerp.
+After painting for five years, he realised that to improve his art, he needs some proper art education.
+That’s why at the end of 1885 Van Gogh went to Antwerp.
 He spent two months at the Art Academy there.
-And that was the only formal art education he has ever had.
+And that was the only formal art education he’s ever got.

 Van Gogh in France

-However, since they were learning in a very academic way, he didn’t found that is suitable for him.
-So, in spring of 1886, he left for Paris.
-Next two years are going to be his real art school.
-His brother Theo was an art dealer there, and he introduced Vincent to many artists living in Paris during that time.
-He was learning from Impressionists and Post-Impressionist, and two years later he’s leaving Paris as a modern painter.
+The next two years he spent in the French capital were his real art school.
+Van Gogh’s brother Theo was an art dealer in Paris, and he introduced Vincent to many artists living there during that time.
+He was learning from Impressionists and Post-Impressionist, and two years later left Paris as a modern painter.

-After a year he spent there, he went to the north once again, to Auvers-sur-Oise.
-That’s a village located some 30 kilometres north of Paris.
+After a year Van Gogh spent there, he went to the north once again – to Auvers-sur-Oise.
+That’s a village located some 30 kilometres north of Paris and it was one of my favourite places linked to Vincent van Gogh on this trip.
 He spent the last two months of his life there.
 And that’s a place where he died and is buried today.

-Why to follow the footsteps of Vincent van Gogh
+Why follow the footsteps of Vincent van Gogh

 All of those places, people he met there, but also the scenery he saw in them, influenced his art strongly.
-I could see so well colours, light, even the brush strokes in nature while there.
-Anyone who loves his art and would like to understand it better should definitely visit some of the places where he painted some of his very famous paintings.
+I could see so well his colours, light, and even the brush strokes in nature.
+Anyone who loves his art and would like to understand it better should definitely visit some of the places where Van Gogh painted some of his very famous paintings.

-There are also many museums, research centres and institutions at those places, that are still researching his work and where you can learn more about him, as well.
+There are also many museums, cultural centres and institutions, that are still researching his work.
+You can learn so much more about him in them, as well.
 There are guided visits organised, tours around those places, and even the painting workshops during which you can learn more about Vincent’s art.

-Following the footsteps of van Gogh was one of the most inspiring experiences and trips I’ve ever done.
+Following the footsteps of Van Gogh was one of the most inspiring experiences and trips I’ve ever done.
 I learned much more about Vincent and his way of seeing the world around him.
 It was so amazing to stand at the very spot where he painted some of his famous paintings.
-Or to be in places where he lived and worked.
+Or to be in places where Van Gogh lived and worked.

-*This trip was organised in collaboration with Route van Gogh and their partners.
+This trip to the places linked to Van Gogh was organised in collaboration with Route Van Gogh and their partners.
 Many thanks to all of them, lovely guides, hotel owners and other people I’ve met during my trip, who helped me organise it.